Jagadheeeeesh/CarboQuant/README.md

-# IS4302 Group 6 Project - Blockchain-based Carbon Credit Ecosystem
+# IS4302 Group 6 Project - CarboQuant Ecosystem

 IS4302 Blockchain and Distributed Ledger Technologies.
-A Blockchain-based Carbon Credit Ecosystem that facilitates the exchange of carbon credits.
+A CarboQuant Carbon Credit Ecosystem that facilitates the exchange of carbon credits.

 ## 01 Use Case Description